Finnannnnce/llama_inspector/docs/frontend.md

 ## Integration with API

-The frontend integrates with the Ethereum Loan Analytics API by:
+The frontend integrates with the Loan Analytics API by:
 1. Providing direct links to API documentation
 2. Showing integration examples
 3. Displaying API status